FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 2. Sensory Profile

-Geraniol is characterized by its sweet, floral, and rose-like odor, often described as having a fresh and slightly citrusy nuance.
+Geraniol is characterized by its sweet, floral, and rose-like odor, often described as having a fresh and slightly fruity nuance.
 It is a key impact note in many floral compositions, providing a natural and realistic rose scent.
-The intensity of geraniol is moderate, and it has good diffusion properties.
-Odor thresholds for geraniol are reported to be in the range of 10-20 ppb in air, making it perceptible at low concentrations.
+The intensity of geraniol is moderate, and it has good diffusion properties, making it effective in both top and middle notes of fragrance compositions.
+The odor threshold of geraniol is relatively low, allowing it to be perceived at minimal concentrations.
 In flavor applications, geraniol contributes to the fruity and floral notes, enhancing the overall sensory experience.

 Citation hooks: FlavScents; peer-reviewed sensory literature